Ramsay Hunt Syndrome

 Frequency

-The incidence of Ramsay Hunt syndrome among patients with HIV infection is unknown.
-However, it may occur at a higher rate than in the general population because individuals with HIV infection have a higher risk of VZV infection.[2]
+The incidence of Ramsay Hunt syndrome among patients with HIV infection is not well-documented but may occur at a higher rate than in the general population due to the increased risk of VZV infection in individuals with HIV.[3]

 Ramsay Hunt syndrome is not usually associated with mortality.
 It is a self-limiting disease; the primary morbidity results from facial weakness.
 Unlike Bell palsy, this syndrome has a complete recovery rate of less than 50%.